AnjumAshraaf/OptimizedKyber/README.md

 #  Optimized Kyber Key Encapsulation Mechanism (KEM)

 This repository provides an optimized C implementation of the [Kyber](https://pq-crystals.org/kyber/) post-quantum key encapsulation algorithm, focusing on improving the performance of its polynomial multiplication operations.
+> 📌 **Note:** This code builds upon and extends the work originally developed by [GMUCERG](https://github.com/GMUCERG/PQC_NEON).
+We acknowledge and appreciate their contributions to the PQC_NEON project, which served as the foundational basis for this optimized implementation.

 The optimization fuses three multiplication routines into a single efficient function, significantly reducing computational overhead and improving overall execution speed compared to the reference implementation.

 ---